Statutory Rape: A Serious Yet Confusing Crime

 Examples of Situations That Might Be Criminal

 Knowing when a situation becomes a crime is incredibly difficult.
-Not only do states’ laws differ radically, but also there are some gray areas where you may think you are fine, but you are actually breaking the law.
+Not only do states’ laws differ radically, but also there are some gray areas where you may think you are fine, but you are breaking the law.

 For example, if you are 18 years old and dating a 15-year-old in Ohio, then you could face statutory rape charges because Ohio law says that if someone is under 16, then you cannot have a sexual relationship with that person if you are 18 or older.
 However, if you live in Texas, you are not breaking the law because, in that state, the age difference rule says you are okay because there is not more than a 3-year difference in your ages.

-Here’s another situation that shows how tricky these laws can be: You are dating a 16-year-old in Alabama, and you were 18, but you just had a birthday.
+Here’s another situation that shows how tricky these laws can be: You are dating a 16-year-old in Alabama, and you are 18, but you just had a birthday.
 Since you are now 19 and dating a 16-year-old, you could face charges because the law states that there cannot be more than a two-year age difference.

 In that same situation, though, if you live in Hawaii, then you would be fine.
 The law in this state allows for a five-year age difference.